Blxucreep/node-and-react-development-project/BUILD.md

 ## Node.js: backend

+Globally, typescript should be installed:
 - `npm install -g typescript`

+Because of some errors, the following command should be run:
 - `npm i --save-dev @types/express`

 To install the dependencies, run the following command:
+- `npm install -s express`
 - `npm install sequelize sequelize-typescript pg pg-hstore`

 Then, create a new role in PostgreSQL.
 Go to pgAdmin 4 and create a new role named `LearningUser` with the password `root` and all privileges (see below):